gotvc/got/README.md

 TAG=v0.0.x make build
 ```
 Where `TAG` is an environment variable which should be set to the release version, or the Git hash of the source used for the build.
-The release binaries will be under the `build` directory.
+The release binaries will be under the `out` directory.

 ## More
 Read more about the configuration objects in [doc/Config.md](./doc/Config.md).